djerik/dagen-ha/README.md

-# HayWard Aquarite integration for Home Assistant
+# Hayward Aquarite integration for Home Assistant

 ## Requirements
 - An Hayward Aquarite with wifi module connected to the internet.